The Story of Kesetta and Jack

 Lipan Apaches.
 During these years, the Lipan people endured more than any people should have

-nineteen Lipans were killed.1 They were brought back to Fort Clark and adopted by
+children from the same camp.
+They were brought back to Fort Clark and "adopted" by

 Charlie Smith and his wife, Mollie.
 Smith was a member of the regimental band and was